-Alongside your feet and your posterior, your hands are two of the five major contact points that control a bike.
-Clutch, throttle, front brakes, trip computer, signals, headlights, and so much more are at your literal fingertips, so you should be keeping those fingers and hands protected.
+Along with your feet and your bottom, your hands are two of the five major contact points that control a bike.
+Clutch, throttle, front brakes, trip computer, signals, headlights, and so much more are at your literal fingertips—so you should be keeping those fingers and hands protected.

-Long cuff gloves, also known as gauntlet style, are some of the best gloves you can wear.
-The extra length over the wrists and forearms provides a layer of abrasion and impact protection above and beyond your jacket or one-piece race suit.
-As well, many long cuff gloves have multiple closures, reinforcing the strength of the gloves and preventing them from coming off your hands unless you want them to.
+Long-cuff gloves, also known as gauntlets, are some of the best hand protection you can wear.
+The extra length over the wrists and forearms provides a layer of abrasion and impact protection above and beyond the sleeves of your jacket or one-piece race suit.
+Many long-cuff gloves also have multiple closures, reinforcing the strength of the gloves and preventing them from coming off your hands (unless you want them to).

-We have read reviews, done our research, and come up with this list of the 7 best long cuff or gauntlet gloves you can get on the market right now.
-This is, as always, a list based on our opinions and a lot of feedback we’ve seen on forums and Reddit about real life usage of many of these models.
+We read tons of reviews, did our research, and came up with this list of the 7 best long-cuff or gauntlet gloves you can buy right now.
+This is, as always, a list based on our own opinions (along with a lot of feedback we’ve seen on forums and Reddit about the real life performance of many of these models).

-A neat feature of the glove is that without compromising on safety, Alpinestars have managed to add a capacitive touch area to the index finger tip.
+Another neat feature of the glove is that Alpinestars have made the tips of the thumbs and index fingers touchscreen-compatible.
 As more and more bikes feature smartphone integration or touch screen GPS and computer systems, having that touch screen capability is a forward-thinking move.

 REV’IT!
-League and Xena 3 gloves are technically the same glove, but named differently for men and women.
-Featuring a combination of goatskin leather and cowhide leather, the gloves feature a full range of protective armor and slide zones to keep your hands safe.
+League and Xena 3 gloves are technically the same glove, but they’re named differently for men and women.
+Featuring a combination of goatskin leather and cowhide leather, the gloves feature protective armor in likely slide zones to keep your hands safe.

 The knuckles are protected by a dual set of TPU hard shell impact plastic with EVA foam behind it.
 The palms, heel, and gauntlet closure all feature impact absorbing EVA foam, while the cuff, base of the outer thumb, and outer edge of the hand feature hard TPU sliders.
 The cuff and gauntlet also feature a secure double closure with Velcro fastening.